 Existing subscriber accounts will require updates from time to time.
 Changes such as legal company name and/or service installation address should be reported to us on behalf of your customer as part of your monthly reporting.
-Customer/subscribers may directly notify the NYSE of these and other changes (such as inventory transfers, service cancellations, account consolidations, establishing or canceling third party payer arrangements, requesting access to the invoice viewer or changing the contacts using this tool) by submitting the relevant information via the NYSE Customer Service Website.
+Customer/subscribers may directly notify the NYSE of these and other changes (such as inventory transfers, service cancellations, account consolidations, establishing or canceling third party payor arrangements,) by submitting the relevant information via the NYSE Market Data Customer Support website.